buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcBuildingElementProxyTypeEnum.md

-# IfcBuiltElementProxyTypeEnum
+# IfcBuildingElementProxyTypeEnum

-This enumeration defines the available generic types for _IfcBuiltElementProxy_ or _IfcBuiltElementProxyType_.
+This enumeration defines the available generic types for _IfcBuildingElementProxy_ or _IfcBuildingElementProxyType_.

 > HISTORY  New enumeration IFC2x3